nilswloka/nilswloka.github.io/_posts/2011-07-15-keep-the-timeline-tangible.md

 As internal coach, I get to facilitate quite a lot of retrospectives.
 While most go smoothly, every now and then teams seem to get stuck when trying to analyze their data.
-As I design most of the retrospective I facilitate based on the phases proposed by Esther Derby and Diana Larsen in their excellent book [Agile Retrospectives](http://pragprog.com/book/dlret/agile-retrospectives), I tried to find out what might have gone wrong in the *Gather Data* phase.
+As I design most of my retrospective based on the phases proposed by Esther Derby and Diana Larsen in their excellent book [Agile Retrospectives](http://pragprog.com/book/dlret/agile-retrospectives), I tried to find out what might have gone wrong while *Gathering Data*.

 ## Intangible Timeline
 While reflecting about some retrospectives that felt awkward for the